Strawmaaaaaan/SymGraphAU/README.md

 # SymGraphAU
-SymGraphAU: Prior knowledge based symbolic graph for action unit recognition
+The official code for the paper 'SymGraphAU: Prior knowledge based symbolic graph for action unit recognition'